clocklimited/Job-Ads/SeniorSoftwareEngineer.md

 # Senior Software Engineer

-The Senior Software Engineer is a key role with the business.
-The chosen candidate will be working closly with the CTO and other senior staff within the tech team to drive the technology side of the business.
+The Senior Software Engineer is a key role within the business.
+The chosen candidate will be working closely with the CTO and other senior staff within the tech team to drive the technology side of the business.

 ## Who we are
 [Clock](http://www.clock.co.uk) is an award winning digital agency in [Hertfordshire](http://maps.google.co.uk/maps?q=clock+limited+wd4+8rq&hl=en&sll=51.693441,-0.436912&sspn=0.010734,0.022724&gl=uk&z=16)  **(20 mins from London)**.
 We develop and build inspirational digital interfaces, delivering value through technological innovation, creative expertise and business insight for our clients.